plclub/plclub-web/blog/2020-05-15-Defunctionalize-the-Continuation.md

 ---
-title: Defunctionalize the continuation
+title: Defunctionalize the Continuation
 author: Li-yao Xia
 withtoc: true
 tags: haskell
 ---

-This post presents a little example of defunctionalization.
+This post details a little example of refactoring a program using *defunctionalization*.

-This is taken from a PLClub talk I gave recently.[^dejavu] I wanted to unpack this example in more space than a single slide.

-[^dejavu]: See also links in references.
-I probably saw this `sum` example somewhere else originally but I can't remember.

 ## Defunctionalization

-Defunctionalization is a programming technique to emulate higher-order functions using only first-order language features.
+Defunctionalization is a programming technique that emulates higher-order functions using only first-order language features.

-In short:
+A higher-order function (HOF) can be defunctionalized in two steps:

-1. replace all lambdas with unique constructors of a dedicated algebraic data type; and
+1. for every location where the HOF is used and applied to a function, replace that function with a value of a dedicated data type to *represent* that function---we call this a "defunctionalization symbol"; and
-2. replace all function applications with calls to a dedicated first-order function---often called `apply`, sometimes `eval`.
+2. in the HOF's definition, wherever a function parameter is applied, replace that application with a call to a dedicated first-order function which will *interpret* the defunctionalization symbol that this parameter now stands for---this function is often called `apply`, sometimes `eval`.

-For a more fulfilling introduction, check out [*The best refactoring you've never heard of*][tbrynho], by James Koppel.
+For a more fulfilling introduction, check out [*The best refactoring you've never heard of*][tbrynho], by James Koppel;
-The title of this post comes from there;
+the title of this post comes from that talk.
-we are about to see another example of that refactoring technique.
+We are about to see another example of that refactoring technique.

-Defunctionalization allows functional programming ideas---from a world where higher-order functions are the norm---to be applied even in first-order languages.
+Defunctionalization makes functional programming ideas---from a world where higher-order functions are the norm---applicable even in first-order languages.
-However, there's also a lot of room for defunctionalization in languages that already have higher-order functions, *i.e.*, functional languages.
+However, defunctionalization also has a lot of value in languages that already have higher-order functions, *i.e.*, functional languages.
 This is what we wish to demonstrate.

 ## The Problem

-Here is the well-known `sum` function, which computes the sum of a list of numbers.
+Here is the well-known `sum` function which computes the sum of a list of numbers.
 The code is in Haskell for concreteness, but this could be written in pretty much any programming language.